Phillip Capital Public API (1.0.0)

 Example: tradeDate=2024-03-01

 Trade date in YYYY-MM-DD format.
-If not provided, defaults to the current date.
+If neither tradeDate or settlementDate are provided, tradeDate defaults to the current date.

 settlementDate